Kant’s System of Judgment

-Art and beauty were considered synonymous.
+In the eighteenth century, art and beauty were considered synonymous.
 During Kant’s time, the criteria for the “beautiful” was a simple—and specific one—based upon and derived from the supposed Greek ideal of nature perfected.
-Art theorists of the Eighteenth Century believed that the ancient Greek artists had started from nature and perfected its imperfections, creating, through the medium of art, a sublime and perfect beauty.
+The spell of classicism had long been a part of the Western criteria for art, but the discovery of Pompeii and Herculaneum in the middle of the century provided the artists and designer with a historically accurate glimpse of the way Romans lived in antique times.
+The result of this encounter with the past was, at first, expressed in terms of fashion and design from the architectural masterpieces Robert Adam in England to the emergence of the “empire” high waistlines in women’s clothes.
+But the idea of the classical went beyond passing trends in furniture design and expressed the concept of that which is timeless, transcendent of historical phases because of its perfection that defied change.
+Among the early articulators of the historical implications of artistic apotheosis was Johann Winckelmann who inspired art theorists of the eighteenth century to believe in the superiority of classical art.
+It was Winckelmann who developed an early art historical methodology of studying the past and posited the theory that the ancient Greek artists had started from nature and perfected its imperfections, creating, through the medium of art, a sublime, and perfect beauty.
 The role of art and the artists was to follow the lessons of Greek art, attempt to emulate it, and achieve the Greek standards of “perfection”.
 According to the first art historian, Johann Winckelmann, “To take the ancients for models is the only way to become great.”

+In building a nascent theory of analyzing art, Winckelmann also established the theory that the art of a particular culture rises, peaks and then declines.
+Today, we understand Winckelmann’s hierarchy for artist phases to be imposed upon what were stylistic evolutions and changes connected to shifts in culture.
+Contemporary art history examines art, not from a superimposed theory of “rise and fall,” but from an appreciation for each phase as an entity in itself.
+But two hundred years ago, the fields of art history, art theory, art criticism and aesthetics were in their infancy, and, for these early writers, the starting point of emulation was Greek art.
+Winkelmann’s books were coded messages, writing to an educated audience in his German homeland, a place that was experiencing the Enlightenment and longing for freedom, while bent under the yokes of princelings.
+The art historian’s message to be like the Greeks would have had a wider meaning in Germany than in France, where the classical antique would have been more of a recipe for art making than an account of an early democracy where art flourished.
 The idea of copying the Greeks, the ancients, is also stated by Quatremère de Quincy in “An Essay on the Nature and Means of Imitation in the Fine Arts” (1823).
-De Quincy wrote that the final perfection of art is to reproduce, not things as seen with all their faults and imperfections, but ideally beautiful nature, never experienced in the actual but “corrected” by the Greeks into “superior beauty” which is the goal of all art.
-The equation of the Greeks with idealized beauty will establish a standard, or a canon, that would be challenged by the later generation.
+De Quincy wrote that the final perfection of art is to reproduce, not things as seen with all their faults and imperfections, but as objects refashioned into an ideally beautiful nature.
+In this fashion, nature became art, never experienced in the actual but “corrected” by the Greeks into “superior beauty” which is the goal of all art.
+The equation of the art of the ancient Greeks with idealized beauty would establish a standard, or a canon, that would be challenged by the later generation.
 The quarrel between the old generation and the new will be termed the “Quarrel Between the Ancients and the Moderns.”
 The new generation, the Romantics, would not only reject the ancient as subject matter but would also refute the notion of idealized ‘beauty”.

-At the beginning of the Nineteenth Century, the idea of “beauty” as being an attempt to renew the artistic quest for perfection of the natural, based upon Greek models, was firmly entrenched and frozen into academic dictum and practice.
-But academic practice had confused great art with great ideas and great subjects with large works of art whose merit began to rest more and more upon excellence of technique and morals rather than upon inherent greatness.
-The problem for Kant was to separate worthy subject matter from a worthy work of art, for subject matter that is meaningful in one era may be meaningless in another.
+Conceptually, Kant had to separate worthy subject matter from a worthy work of art, because subject matter or content cannot be timeless.
+Subject matter that is meaningful in one era may be meaningless in another.
 The worth of any work of art must be transcendent and universal, allowing the viewer of any time and place to appreciate the work of art in its own inherent terms which, for Kant, were excellence of drawing (line) and design (composition), without consideration of color which was subjective and emotional and content which was extrinsic to form.
 The role of color was solely to enhance form.
 The argument over line or color was somewhat related the Quarrel Between the Ancients and the Moderns, as the Ancients, Line and disciplined behavior were linked to strong ruling régimes and color and feelings were related to the new and dangerous ideas of freedom and democracy.
 From Kant’s perspective, however, color is secondary to preserve the universality of line, which is unchangeable and, supposedly, beyond interpretation.

 Kant sought a universal standard for judgment in the realm of art, a set of values that would be independent of personal likes and dislikes, of subject matter which was bound up in its own time, of morality or fashion or passion.
 Upon what can universal judgments that are timeless and absolute be based?
 Kant wove certain prevailing ideas into a coherent system, which differentiates the Judgment of aesthetic pleasure from other pleasures.
 Aesthetic judgments are both subjective, that is, not provable in any scientific way, and also universal, that is, agreed upon by everyone.
 A thing can be “proved” to be beautiful because it belongs to a certain class of things or characteristics.
 A phenomenological judgment is the result of a direct aesthetic experience.
 The subjective aesthetic judgment is the feeling or the response of the subject when the object is apprehended, contemplated, and then judged.